Congratulations on your high school graduation!

 - Mental Health Technician

 This list is in no way exhaustive, as the demand for trade jobs is growing.
 Each school has their own set of degree or certificate programs.

-If you’re fresh out of high school and unsure about your career path, a trade school is a good option.
+A trade school is a good option if you’re fresh out of high school and unsure about your career path.
 This option can be faster and overall less expensive than a four-year university.

 So you want to try vocational school!
 What now?
-Follow these steps to help you find the vocational school that’s right for you.
+Follow these steps to help you find the trade school that’s right for you.

 Decide Your Area of Focus

 If you’ve already got a plan and a trade chosen, congrats!
-This is a big part of the decision making the process.
+This is a big part of the decision-making process.